Intan (TV series): Synopsis

 Intan's early life in this house is not easy, because Nadine persecutes her.
 But Intan stands up to her with patience and love, treating Nadine as a mother and eventually Nadine's heart thaws.
 Intan is uncomfortable about staying on in her mother-in-law's house and, in order to look after her son, starts a sales job.
 At work, Intan meets Rado (Dude Harlino). and then moves to work at a salon.
 The salon is owned by Rado's Mother, Wina (Nunu Datau)and there she meets the assistant of the salon owner, Lila (Ingka Noverita).
 Lila also likes Rado, and tries to separate Intan and Rado.
-Meanwhile, Kasih is fighting kidney disease and needs a kidney transplantation, but doesn't find a donor match.
+Meanwhile, Kasih is fighting kidney disease and needs a kidney transplantation, but does not find a donor match.

-Dr. Frans doesn't want to lose Kasih, and finally finds Intan so she can donate her kidney to Kasih.
-Lastri is very angry when she learns about this and Intan discovers that Kasih is her mother who she believed was dead.
+Dr. Frans does not want to lose Kasih, and finally finds Intan so she can donate her kidney to Kasih.
+Lastri is angry when she learns about this and Intan discovers that Kasih is her mother who she believed was dead.
 Despite the shock, Intan is still willing to donate her kidney.
 But her wish to do so is rejected by Rado, Lastri, and Kasih.